JuWanMaeng/Colony-Detection/docs/README.md

 [![Downloads](https://static.pepy.tech/badge/ultralytics)](https://clickpy.clickhouse.com/dashboard/ultralytics)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/ultralytics?logo=python&logoColor=gold)](https://pypi.org/project/ultralytics/)

-To install the `ultralytics` package in developer mode, which allows you to modify the source code directly, ensure you have [Git](https://git-scm.com/) and [Python](https://www.python.org/) 3.9 or later installed on your system.
+To install the `Colony-Detection` package in developer mode, which allows you to modify the source code directly, ensure you have [Git](https://git-scm.com/) and [Python](https://www.python.org/) 3.9 or later installed on your system.
 Then, follow these steps:

-1. Clone the `ultralytics` repository to your local machine using Git:
+1. Clone the `Colony-Detection` repository to your local machine using Git:

     ```bash
     git clone https://github.com/JuWanMaeng/Colony-Detection.git